 Department Chairs are appointed for a term of two (2) years and are expected to serve in that capacity for the assigned period unless he or she resignes or is removed by the appropriate Vice President.
 No later than March 1 of the academic year prior to the end of the second year of the Department Chair’s term, Human Resources will post/recruit for the Department Chair appointments.
 Interested full-time faculty members, with continuing contract status (unless there are no continuing contract status faculty in the department), will have the opportunity to apply.
 Department Chairs are recommended for appointment from the applicant/candidate pool of full-time faculty members who have applied.
 The Instructional Dean, with consultation from the full-time faculty members of the department, will recommend the selected candidate to the instructional Vice President for approval.

-PLEASE NOTE: For the 2019-2020 Academic Year, we will continue with those Department Chair appointments as approved by the District Board of Trustees at the June, 2019, DBOT Meeting.
-No later than March 1 of the 2019-2020 Academic Year, Human Resources will post/recruit for the Department Chair Appointments for the 2020-2021 Academic Year.
-This will ensure sufficient time for posting, review of candidate applications, interviews, and selections.

 While Chairs continue to function primarily as instructors, they assume additional duties and responsibilities.
 The Department Chair is responsible for implementing College policies and procedures within the department and promoting the best interests of the College within the department.
 Department Chairs are to ensure the faithful and conscientious discharge of duties and the maintenance of high standards of professional conduct, so that student success maintains the highest possible priority in the department's work.
 Although the duties of a Department Chair may vary depending on the characteristics of the academic program and/or department, there are some common responsibilities including, but not restricted to the following: